simas-usas/weather-app/README.md

-<div>This app creates a realized version of a .psd file for a front-end task.
+This app creates a realized version of a .psd file for a front-end task.
 In the task, there were two pages specified.
 However, because the only real difference between them was the middle section, the app generates them both as a single web app.
-Furthermore, pressing the buttons in header and footer sections scrolls the app to the respective section.</div>
+Furthermore, pressing the buttons in header and footer sections scrolls the app to the respective section.

 <br/>